-During World War II, Ignatovich worked as a military photographer on both the Eastern and Western Fronts, riding on horseback with the soldiers and reporting on both the military action of the war and the conditions and daily life in the trenches and encampments; he also photographed the signing of the Potsdam Declaration in 1945.
+From the first day of involvement in World War II, Ignatovich worked as a military photographer, publishing photographs of the army for the journal Boevoe Znamia (Banner of War).
+He photographed on both the Eastern and Western Fronts, riding on horseback with the soldiers and reporting on both the military action of the war and the conditions and daily life in the trenches and encampments.
+He also photographed the signing of the Potsdam Declaration in 1945.
 After the war, he began experimenting with color photography, landscapes, and portraiture.
-He continued to work for Pravda and Ogonyok, and became a department head at the publishing house Iskusstvo.
+He continued to work for Pravda and Ogonyok, and became a department head at the publishing house Iskusstvo (Art).

 Ignatovich continued working as a photographer and exhibiting his work until his death in 1976.
 In 1969, in honor of his seventieth birthday, he was the subject of a solo exhibition at the Central House of Journalists in Moscow, organized by the Union of Soviet Journalists.
 Ignatovich printed eighty-five large-scale gelatin silver prints for the exhibition, which is preserved in its entirety and provides both a remarkable survey of the photographer’s decades-long career, as well as an unparalleled glimpse into the social, economic, cultural, and political reality of the Soviet Union during its formative years in the first half of the twentieth-century.
 Nailya Alexander Gallery represents the Boris Ignatovich Estate.